Siege of Gaza City: 22 May

 An Israeli soldier of the Battalion 222 was injured in Northern Gaza.
 Israeli forces attacked the Zawaida neighborhood in central Gaza, killing at least 10 people, including women and children.
 An Israeli attack hit a house belonging to the Abu Zaida family in the Bir an-Naaja area in northern Gaza, killing at least six people.

 23 May

 Israeli airstrikes reportedly killed ten people in Gaza City.

 24 May

 The IAF attacked a house in the al-Fakhoura neighbourhood near the Jabalia refugee camp, killing at least five people.
 Another house was struck in the Sheikh Radwan neighbourhood, north of Gaza City, killing two people.
 At least 10 people were killed in the Shabiyah area of Gaza City after Israeli forces targeted an apartment complex.

 26 May

 An Israeli reservist in Gaza called for a mutiny against the Israeli government but was dismissed by the IDF and later interrogated by Israel Police.

 27 May

-The IAF bombed a house belonging to the bombed the home of the al-Batran family in the Zarqa area, north of Gaza City, killing five people including a pregnant mother and her child.
+The Israeli Air Force (IAF) bombed a house belonging to the bombed the home of the al-Batran family in the Zarqa area, north of Gaza City, killing five people including a pregnant mother and her child.